Quick – which did you see — a duck or a rabbit?

 But isn’t there a better way?
 Can’t we use technology and the Internet to come up with something better?

 Yes.
 Yes I believe that we finally can use technology, specifically Pinterest and its new Private Board feature to leave focus groups behind.
 Using Pinterest’s private board feature and inviting a random customer sample to help us, we can reverse engineer the right images for our marketing.
 NOTE – I said IMAGES as in plural.
 Because there is likely no one image that will be universal to all of your customer base.
-You’ll need to think about using the output of this kind of ethnographic research differently.
+You’ll need to think about using the output of this kind of consumer marketing research differently.
 You won’t be making one ad, brochure or website page, you’ll likely be creating multiple versions based on prospect personas.

 So, are you interested in finding our how to do this?